-Bracketed material. - The bracketed material in Subsection A was inserted by the compiler since "secretary" is not a defined term in this article; the bracketed material is not a part of the law.
+Bracketed material. - The bracketed material in Subsection A was inserted by the compiler since "secretary" is not a defined term in this article; the bracketed material was not enacted by the legislature and is not a part of the law.